ImperialCollegeLondon/ReCoDE-PythonGUI/5_Extensions/readme.md

 ```
 * connect a peripheral device to your computer or use virtual serial port emulator

-For the purpose of demonstrator, you can use a virtual serial port emulator.
+For the purpose of demonstrator, you can use a virtual serial port emulator so that you don't need a physical serial port transmission link.
 You can download it from [this website](https://www.virtual-serial-port.org/).
 After you install the software, you can create a virtual serial port pair.
 The virtual serial port pair will be used to simulate the communication between two devices.
-You can use the virtual serial port pair to send data from one port and receive the data from the other port. **This is a paid software.
+You can use the virtual serial port pair, for example, COM1 and COM2, to send data from one port and receive the data from the other port. **This is a paid software.
 You can use the trial version for 14 days.** A detailed instruction to create virtual serial port pair can be found [here](https://www.virtual-serial-port.org/articles/configure-virtual-serial-ports/).

 Interface for the virtual serial port emulator:
 ![GUI](/Resources/VSPD.webp "Main Window")

-If you are using virtual serial port emulator, you need another software called serial port monitor.
+If you are using virtual serial port emulator, you need another software called serial port monitor to simulate the peripheral device.
 Serial port monitor can be used to send and receive data from the virtual serial port.
 You can download it from [here](http://www.alithon.com/downloads).

 If you are using a real peripheral device, you need to connect the device to your computer.
 You can use a USB to serial adapter to connect the device to your computer.
 You can find the driver for the USB to serial adapter on the manufacturer’s website.
-After you install the driver, you can use the device as a serial port on your computer.
+After install the driver, you can communicate with the device through serial port.

-### **Comunication between two serial ports**
+### **Steps to communicate between two serial ports**

 1. Create a serial port pair using the virtual serial port emulator.
 Assume a pair of serial ports called COM1 and COM2 is created.
 COM1 is the port used to send data and COM2 is the port used to receive data.
 2. Open the serial port COM1 using pySerial.
 You can use the following code to open the serial port COM1: